-After receiving the certificate acceptance confirmation document, HiPKI RCA issues the subordinate CA's CA certificates or cross-certificates issued to the CA are published in the repository.
+After receiving the certificate acceptance confirmation document, HiPKI RCA publishes the CA certificates issued to subordinate CAs or cross-certificates issued to root CAs in the repository.

-Subordinate CA established by CHT follow the internal issuance procedure to publish the subordinate CA certificate in the repository.
+Subordinate CAs established by CHT follow the internal issuance procedure to publish the subordinate CA certificate in the repository.